Charge at home

 Another initiative of ours is called Charge at Home.
 Primarily this focusses on increasing the number of electric cars on our roads in order to reduce carbon emissions from fossil fueled vehicles.
 However, it’s a bit like the old question of the chicken or the egg: If there are no charging points available for electric cars then interest in upgrading to a climate smart vehicle will be low.
 But if the infrastructure is in place, is easily accessible and simple to use, then interest in electric cars will go up.
 So what is the best way to move forward?
 We have already assisted many housing associations when they installed charging points in their underground car parks.

-Today, there are around 300 charging points in Sjöstaden properties with an additional 31 outdoor charging points available, one of which offers fast charging.
+Today, there are more than 400 charging points in Sjöstaden properties with an additional 31 outdoor charging points available, one of which offers fast charging.
 It is said that we are the most vehicle charger-friendly district in Sweden.
 But it doesn’t end there and our goal is to have 1.000 charging points in our underground car parks by 2020.

 Charge at home is cofinanced by Naturvårdsverket.